 Example and walkthrough

 If you haven't downloaded the charter template yet you will need to do so now.
-You can click right here to get your free template.
+You can click right here to get your template.
 Now that you have your template let's get started.

 STEP 1 - As we noted earlier on the first thing we will need to document is the basic identifiers.
 Let's say our company name is Bob's machine house, I know original right?
 Next we will input our project title.
 Our title will be Accounting Cycle Time Reduction.